g-e-kenney/prettyClusters/README.md

 ## Development
 ### Recent updates
+- `prettyClusterDiagrams` got several updates (20220108) that improve handling for less common datasets - very small datasets, datasets where there are no hypothetical or unannotated proteins, and (if you are making diagrams for subgroups of clusters) figure generation for very small groups.
+- `prepNeighbors` and its subcomponents (along with `generateNeighbors`) got some additional updates (20220106) that correct data import errors when certain characters are present in gene metadata.
 - `prepNeighbors` got some updates (20211214) that correct handling of smaller gene neighborhoods.
 - `gbToIMG` got some big fixes (20211129) that improve stability when it encounters problems (a GenBank file with no gene of interest, an AntiSmash-formatted GenBank file, a GenBank file with no annotations, etc.) and that improve output annotations, including both the metadata format and the content (particularly organism and scaffold info.)
 ### Up next
-- Some fixes to `prettyClusterDiagrams` that will make the coloring parameters more compatible with very short scaffolds (e.g. from metagenomes or MAGs) and that will fix one or two dumb errors that happen with user-specified colors.
 - Some updates to the suggested workflow when starting with user-annotated genomes (improved scripts and annotation recommendations.)
 ### Planned additions
+#### New modules
+- Maybe another sort of per-cluster diagram - one with a "typical" genome neighborhood, illustrating order and abundance of neighbors?
+Still working on how to automate this well.
+Will probably be `averageCluster`.
+- Similarly, possibly a third sort of per-cluster diagram with highlighting of %ID between homologs - more along the lines of [clinker](https://github.com/gamcil/clinker), but without the GenBank input.
+Likely to be `compareCluster`.
+- For use when working with really large families, `repnodePreTrim`- using the [EFI-EST toolset](https://efi.igb.illinois.edu/efi-est/) before even generating neighborhoods, as a way of getting a more manageable dataset.
+- A vignette?
+Might be redundant given [the wiki](https://github.com/g-e-kenney/prettyClusters/wiki).
+#### Smaller tweaks
+- Generation of HMMs for hypothetical protein families identified in `prepNeighbors` and `identifySubgroups` (and with it the ability to turn on and off MSA and HMM generation in both tools.)
+- User-supplied HMMs for annotation of predefined custom protein (sub)families as a standalone subfunction.
+- Options to let the user specify distance and clustering methods in `prepNeighbors` and `analyzeNeighbors`.
 - Additional tools or instructions for import from UniProt metadata and from GFF/GFF-3 formatted files - haven't decided whether to keep guiding people towards GenBank as an input format (making `gbToIMG` the entry for non-IMG data), or whether to develop dedicated tools for one or two other common formats.
 If so, this will likely be a separate function that can also replace `generateNeighbors`, and it will likely suffer from the same data heterogeneity (and lack of gene family annotations) that that `gbToIMG` does.
 Supplementation with `incorpIprScan` is likely still going to be advisable.
 - Single scale bar in `prettyClusterDiagrams`.
 Probably will try generating a final fake "gene cluster" with single-nt "genes" every kb or something?
-- Generation of HMMs for hypothetical protein families identified in `analyzeNeighbors` and `identifySubgroups`.
-- User-supplied HMMs for annotation of predefined custom protein (sub)families as a standalone subfunction.
-- Options to let the user specify distance and clustering methods in `prepNeighbors` and `analyzeNeighbors`
-- Maybe another sort of per-cluster diagram - one with a "typical" genome neighborhood, illustrating order and abundance of neighbors?
-Unclear whether this is likely to automate well.
-- A vignette?
-Might be redundant given [the wiki](https://github.com/g-e-kenney/prettyClusters/wiki).
 ### Known issues
 - There may be complications for people on newer M1 Macs.
 I've highlighted a few in the [installation guide](https://github.com/g-e-kenney/prettyClusters/wiki/Installation-guide) as people have reported them, but I don't have a Mac new enough to test this myself.
 I don't anticipate quite the same level of problems for Windows 10 vs. Windows 11, but I also don't have a PC new enough to test any Windows 11-specific issues.
 - Auto-annotation in `prettyClusterDiagrams` may miss genes if their initial family categorization (or ORF-finding, particularly for small genes like RiPP precursors) was poor!
 This is doubly the case for GenBank-derived files (use of `incorpIprScan` can improve annotation, but not ORF-finding).
 If this is a big problem for your genome neighborhoods, you can consider manually updating problem genes (adding metadata lines and amino acid sequences) or re-annotating your sequences ([reannotated data](https://github.com/g-e-kenney/prettyClusters/wiki/Preparing-data-from-non-IMG-sources-for-prettyClusters#re-annotating-nucleic-acid-sequences) can be reintegrated into a `prettyClusters` workflow.)